 Most drugs are transferred to breast milk only in small amounts and the dose to which the infant is exposed is very low and well below the therapeutic dose for an infant.
 However, all infants exposed to drugs via breast milk should be observed for drug-related side effects.
 Drugs which are considered unsuitable for use by breastfeeding mothers include: amiodarone, cytotoxic agents, lithium, radio pharmaceuticals, and retinoids.

-The drugs ibuprofen, diclofenac, indomethacin and naproxen have an acceptably low infant dose and are considered safe to use.
-Aspirin is contraindicated only because of the theoretical risk of Reye's syndrome.
-Both paracetamol and codeine are safe alternatives, although combinations containing codeine 30mg should be used cautiously.
+Ibuprofen, diclofenac, indomethacin and naproxen have an acceptably low infant dose and are considered safe to use.
+Aspirin is contraindicated only because of the theoretical risk of Reye’s syndrome.
+Paracetamol can be used safely during breastfeeding.

 Pyrantel and mebendazole are considered safe as they are poorly absorbed from the gastrointestinal tract and are unlikely to be transferred to breast milk in clinically significant amounts.

 In general, these drugs have the potential to cause changes in bowel flora and infants should be observed for adverse gastrointestinal effects such as diarrhoea and thrush.
-Penicillins (amoxycillin, flucloxacillin), cephalosporins (cephalexin), and macrolides (erythromycin and roxythromycin) are considered safe.
+Penicillins (amoxycillin, flucloxacillin), cephalosporins (cephalexin), and macrolides (erythromycin and azithromycin) are considered safe.
 Metronidazole is considered safe in doses up to 400mg three times a day, although it may give the milk a bitter taste.
-With a single high dose of metronidazole, milk should be expressed and discarded for 24 hours after the dose.
 Talk to your doctor or pharmacist for further advice.

 Some antidepressants are considered compatible with breastfeeding.
 Talk to your doctor or pharmacist to discuss your options and for further advice.